2025-2026 Academic Catalog

 Additional information about the licensure tracks can be found on the SEHD website.

-Teacher candidates in the SEHD pathway work alongside community and P-12 partner educators from freshman to senior year.
+Teacher candidates work alongside community and P-12 partner educators from freshman to senior year.
 Students complete a community-based field experience block in their freshman year and school-based field experience blocks in years 2 and 3.
 Each block is carefully coordinated with 1-2 other teacher education courses and a bi-weekly seminar to provide a fully integrated learning experience between theory and practice.
-In their final, professional year they are placed in a full year internship within the CU Denver Professional Development School Network comprised of over 20 urban schools across numerous districts in the Denver metro region.
-Through these internships, teacher education students live the life of a teacher for an entire academic year while enrolled in the program.
+In the final, professional year, students complete a series of three internships where teacher education students live the life of a teacher for an entire academic year while enrolled in the program.
 The internships begin gradually with two days a week early on and increase over time to five days per week by the end of the final semester of the program.
 University courses are closely integrated with the sequence of clinical internship experiences providing teacher candidates with multiple opportunities to engage in the authentic work of teachers.
 Teacher candidates co-teach closely with practicing teachers in the school and gradually assume full responsibility for teaching by the end of the program.
-The schools are located in several Denver metropolitan districts serving large populations of low-income and/or culturally and linguistically diverse students, as well as a sizeable number of students for whom English is a second language and students with special needs.
-Each school is supported by a team of university and school-based educators who collaboratively support the development of each candidate through weekly coaching feedback and the facilitation of collaborative learning community seminars on-site at the school to integrate theory and practice.
+SEHD is nationally recognized for their in-depth school partnership models.
+Candidates are matched to one of our partner schools located in several Denver metropolitan districts serving populations of low-income and culturally and linguistically diverse students.
+T-PREP pathway students are matched to partner schools in their local rural community.
+We work with P-TAP students and their school leaders to ensure their paraprofessional position meets the requirements for clinical experience.
+Teacher candidates are supported by a team of university and school-based educators who collaboratively support their development ongoing coaching feedback and the facilitation of collaborative learning community seminars to integrate theory and practice.

 Professional Year Admissions

-After successfully completing all other Core, CLAS, major, and elective requirements, all students must apply for admission into the Professional Year.
-Requirements for admission include a 3.0 GPA, positive letters of recommendation, successful evaluations of earlier clinical experiences, and a successful interview.
-(Students with a lower GPA may be considered under certain conditions.
+After successfully completing all other Core, major, and elective requirements, all students must apply for admission into the Professional Year.
+Requirements for admission include a 3.0 GPA, positive letters of recommendation, successful evaluations of earlier clinical experiences, well articulated essays, and a successful interview.
+(Students with a 2.75-2.99 GPA may be considered under certain conditions.
 Please see SEHD website.)

 Advising